You’re totes welcome, bruh.

 Now this is more like it!
 After the numbing grind of Dragon Warrior, I was craving some classic side-scrolling action.
 Power Blade did not disappoint.

 It easily could have.
 The original build of the game, titled Power Blazer, was developed by Natsume and published for the Famicom by Taito in 1990.
 The game starred a dumpy little fellow named Steve Treiber.
-Armed only with a boomerang and a permanent scowl, Steve’s mission was to shut down the Brain Master, a supercomputer in charge of running everything on 22nd century earth that has, of course, turned rogue.
+Armed only with a boomerang and a permanent scowl, Steve’s mission was to shut down the Brain Master, a supercomputer in charge of running everything on 22nd century earth which has, of course, turned rogue.
 With its robots run amok scenario, stage select feature, and even Steve’s bright blue helmet, Power Blazer reveals itself as a shameless Mega Man cash-in.
 Only without the lovable protagonist.
 Or all the cool weapons to collect.
 Or the brilliant level design.
 In fact, the only thing in all of Power Blazer actually worthy of its inspiration is the kickass musical score by Kinuyo Yamashita, who’s best known to NES fans for her work on the original Castlevania under the alias James Banana.

-All considered, it’s amazing that anyone at Taito was even considering Power Blazer for localization.
-At least one person saw some potential in it, however: A former Nintendo employee at Taito’s U.S. branch named Randy Studdard, best known to gamers at the time as the author of the Captain Nintendo stories that appeared in several early issues of Nintendo Power magazine and went on to inspire the well (if not always fondly) remembered cartoon series Captain N: The Game Master.
+All considered, it’s amazing anyone at Taito was even considering Power Blazer for localization.
+At least one person saw some potential in it, however: A former Nintendo employee at Taito’s U.S. branch named Randy Studdard, best known to gamers at the time as the author of the Captain Nintendo stories which appeared in several early issues of Nintendo Power magazine and went on to inspire the well (if not always fondly) remembered cartoon series Captain N: The Game Master.
 He took it upon himself to effectively redesign Power Blazer from the ground up in order to create Power Blade.
-The NES version released in 1991 has new stages, new gameplay objectives, and a new hero, Nova, that’s much more than just a simple sprite swap.
+The NES version released in 1991 has new stages, new gameplay objectives, and a new hero, Nova, who’smuch more than just a simple sprite swap.
 The end result of all these changes is a vastly superior release that’s as much Randy Studdard’s as it is Natsume’s.
 Power Blade wasn’t just altered by the localization process, it was saved by it.

 Of course, the most famous bit of Power Blade trivia involves its cover art.
-Artist Michael Winterbauer was contacted by lawyers representing none other than Arnold Schwartzenegger, who believed that their client’s likeness had been illegally appropriated for the portrait of Nova that appears on the box and cartridge label.
-Fortunately, Winterbauer was able to provide reference photos proving that he had used himself as a model instead.
+Artist Michael Winterbauer was contacted by lawyers representing none other than Arnold Schwartzenegger, who believed their client’s likeness had been illegally appropriated for the portrait of Nova that appears on the box and cartridge label.
+Fortunately, Winterbauer was able to provide reference photos proving he had used himself as a model instead.
 I was also surprised to learn the origin of the name Nova.
 According to Randy Studdard, he named the character after his brother!
-Somewhere out there in the real world there’s a dude named Nova Studdard that lent his name to a boomerang tossing Nintendo hero.
+Somewhere out there in the real world there’s a dude named Nova Studdard who lent his name to a boomerang tossing Nintendo hero.
 That’s pretty dang great.

 Power Blade retains Power Blazer’s basic “shut down the rampaging computer” plotline, but adds another sci-fi cliché to the mix: Aliens, who hijacked said computer in an effort to conquer humanity.
 In the year 2191, only one man has what it takes to fight his way through six different enemy-occupied sectors and recover the data tapes necessary to access the Master Computer Control Center and put an end to the alien menace.
 That man is Nova.
 He’s sporting a flattop, shades indoors, and muscles for miles.
 Also, the most hilarious fist-pumping running animation ever, which I adore, even if it does undercut his icy action hero image a little.
 Nova’s weapon is the boomerang.
 Why on earth would you want to fight off an army of killer robots with a boomerang?
 According to the manual, no other weapons exist “because war has been abolished.”
 Hmm.
 Interesting choice of a holdover.
 Maybe old-school kangaroo hunting is big in the future?